 All MAH fees are reviewed each year as part of IMVO’s annual budgeting process.
 The amount of the annual MAH user fee will be notified by IMVO to MAHs in writing no later than 30th September in the previous calendar year.

 Are there any variations to the above fee structure?

 Rebates for MAHs with low turnover – Like most other national medicines verification organisations, IMVO bases its financial projections on a flat fee per MAH model.
-In recognition of the challenges that this may pose for MAHs with a low turnover, a rebate of 60% will be provided on the registration fee and annual MAH user fee for MAHs with a turnover of less than €100,000 in Ireland (based on previous year’s data).
+In recognition of the challenges that this may pose for MAHs with a low turnover, a rebate of 60% will be provided on the annual MAH user fee for MAHs with a turnover of less than €100,000 in Ireland (based on previous year’s data).
 The turnover figure will be self-certified, but IMVO reserves the right to request supporting evidence and/or audit the declared turnover.
 Fee rebate decisions will be valid for one financial year only.
 Separate application must be made in subsequent year(s) if a MAH considers that it continues to be eligible for a rebate and such application(s) will be considered by IMVO independently of previous decision(s).
 If you are a MAH that might be eligible for this rebate, please email us at firstname.lastname@example.org and we will provide details of how to apply.